Baby teeth aren’t temporary, they create the permanence of how your child’s dental health will be for the future.

 If you teach them how to take care of their baby teeth, when the permanent teeth begin to surface, they will have both the knowledge and the skills to take care of them effectively and stave off cavities to maintain their oral health.

-Baby teeth might seem like a do-over and unimportant.
-But, the truth is that a child’s primary teeth are there to teach a child how to care for their teeth when they become permanent.
+Baby teeth might seem unimportant.
+The truth is that a child’s primary teeth are there to teach a child how to care for their teeth when they become permanent.

-Teaching them early to visit the dentist regularly, brush and floss with care, and to care about their smile is the only way to ensure that when those permanent teeth are ready to surface, your child is prepared to take care of them.
+Teaching your children early to brush their teeth, floss with care, and visit the dentist regularly is the best way to ensure that when those permanent teeth are ready to surface, your child is prepared to take care of them.

 Pediatric Dentist St. Louis